Sheikh-H/VenTory-Inventory-Manager/README.md

 Users with access to stock management can view the inventory and search for products.

-Selecting a stock item allows its information to be updated.
+Selecting a stock item allows its information to be updated according to the user's permissions.

 Changes to stock are recorded in the business activity logs.